wp-plugins/wp-attention-boxes/readme.txt

 Tested up to: 3.21
 Stable tag: 0.3

-A specialized code snippet tool that provides one click acess, when editing posts, to 4 different CSS-styled DIVs for custom purposes.
+A specialized code snippet tool that provides one click access, when editing posts, to 4 different CSS-styled DIVs for custom purposes.

 == Description ==